manar365/portfolio-deployment/README.md

 - `assets/` – Images and media
 - `ICT 1711 assignment 2 (1).pdf` – Full documentation
 - `README.md` – This file 😎
+- `setup-portfolio.sh` – Bash script to automate Nginx and SSL setup on Ubuntu

 ---